influxdata/influxdb/README.md

 ### Configure the server

-InfluxDB IOx can be configured using either environment variables or a configutation file, making it suitable for deployment in containerized environments.
+InfluxDB IOx can be configured using either environment variables or a configuration file, making it suitable for deployment in containerized environments.

 For a list of configuration options, run `influxdb_iox --help`.